 be in good academic standing;

-submit an IBA application, including short essays and a release that allows IBA to obtain the applicant's transcripts; and
+submit an IBA application, including short essays; and

 submit one letter of recommendation from a science or math instructor.

 Admission requires an interview.
-Admission decisions are made throughout the year.Back To Top
+Admission decisions are made in March, July, and October.Back To Top

 Faculty members from the University's broad range of basic and biomedical science disciplines serve as teachers and mentors to IBA students.
 They represent many departments, including anatomy and cell biology, biochemistry, biology, biomedical engineering, chemistry, health and human physiology, microbiology, molecular physiology and biophysics, neuroscience, and psychology.Back To Top